 1. How do you currently get information about the company?

 Great content won’t make an impact if it’s shared on the wrong channel.
-So the first goal of the internal communications survey will be to find out what your current communications channels are.
-How do your employees getting information about the company?
-Before anything else, the set of internal communication survey questions you’ve in your in hand should help you find this out.
+So the first goal of the internal communication survey is to pinpoint current communication channels.
+How are your employees getting information about the company?
+Before anything else, internal communication survey questions should help you find this out.

 2. How much effort does your direct manager make to keep you informed?

 There is no doubt that digital efforts enhance internal communications.
-But after all, nothing can replace the human touch of a manager.
+But nothing can replace the human touch of a manager.
 For employees, the best channel for knowing about the company is their manager.
-It is crucial that your internal communication survey find out whether that’s happening.
+It is crucial for your internal communication survey to find out whether that’s happening.

-Having this particular question in your set of internal communication survey questions does more than just giving you reliable data.
+In your set of internal communication survey questions, this particular question does more than just give reliable data.
 It also shows employees and managers that this is a priority.
-The whole team is then conscious that managers should keep employees informed.
-Having such questions is a great way to communicate the company’s priorities without having to be direct.
+The whole team becomes conscious that managers should keep employees informed.
+Having such questions is a great way to communicate your company’s priorities in a subtle manner.

 3. Does your team assist you to complete your work?

-A big chunk of internal communications is employees openly collaborating with each other.
-If an employee is feeling on their own, that is not a great sign.
+A big chunk of internal communications is collaboration.
+If an employee is feeling isolated, that is not a great sign.
 A company should bring teams together so they can learn from each other.
 This question helps you find out whether that’s happening.

 4. How would you rate your knowledge of the company’s goals?

-This is perhaps the most asked question in an internal communications survey.
-We can spend hours strategizing at the C-suite level – but in the end, it all comes down, though, to what the employee retains.
-Thus, our internal communications questionnaire must find out how much employees know.
+This is perhaps the most-asked question in an internal communications survey.
+We can spend hours strategizing at the C-suite level – but in the end, it all comes down to what the employee decides to retain.

-This question is a self-assessment, instead of a simple test of how much an employee actually knows.
-Rather, it tests how much employees feel like they know.
-This is a more important metric.
-What matters to us is that employees feel like they’re an important part of the company.
+This question is a self-assessment.
+Instead of testing how much an employee actually knows, rather, it tests how much employees feel like they know.
+This is a better metric because feeling valued is more important for a productive, happy employee.

 5. Do you care about the future of your organization?

 Having a question like this in your internal communications survey shows that you’re open to the employee’s honest opinion.
-It can help employees feel that their organization is listening, and that can mean a lot to an employee.
+It can help employees feel that their organization is listening, and that means a lot.

 6. Do you feel like the company listens to your concerns?

-It is always essential to have a communication strategy to keep employees informed.
+A communication strategy to keep employees informed is essential.
 It is as important, however, to have a strategy to listen to them.
-Companies that don’t listen to employees can create a discouraging work atmosphere.
-So it is essential to find out if thge employees feel like the company is listening.
+Companies that don’t listen to employees create a discouraging work atmosphere.
+So it is essential to find out if your employees feel like your company is listening.

 The internal communications survey itself is, of course, part of the company listening.
-But its important to remember that it doesn’t end there.
-It’s important to take employee feedback seriously and make changes accordingly.
+But it doesn’t end there.
+You must also take employee feedback seriously and make changes accordingly.
 Communications can only go so far if there is no real impact.
-Companies that want to retain their talent must make their employees feel heard, and take measures to make them comfortable.
+Companies that want to retain their talent must make their employees feel heard.

 7. How do you prefer to get the information about the company?

-The point of an internal communication survey is to find out how to improve your communications.
-Well, your safest bet is to ask your employees directly.
-How do they think the company should reach them with important information?
-Do they prefer team meetings, where discussions can take place?
+The point of this whole survey is to find out how to communicate better.
+So, your safest bet is to ask your employees directly.
+How do they think prefer to get important information?
+Do they prefer team meetings where they can openly discuss their thoughts?
 Or would they rather just receive an email or Slack or (gasp!) a chat message?

-This question could be a checklist or a text box depending on your company’s openness to new communication channels.
-Employees can then point out which communication feels the most effective to them.
+This question can be framed as a checklist or a text box.
+Employees can then point out the channel that feels the most effective to them.
 You can use this data to design a communication strategy that takes your employees’ preferences into account.

-An overwhelming majority of your employees might feel that team meetings for announcements are useless.
-Or they may feel the need for more meetings to voice their thoughts.
+An overwhelming majority of your employees might abhor team meetings.
+Or they might feel the need for more meetings to voice their thoughts.
 Either way, this internal communication survey question will keep you in the know.

-Now that we have the important internal communication survey questions let’s get into a few tips to conduct a good survey.
+Now that we have our internal communication survey questions, let’s check out a few tips to make it effective.
 After all, designing the questions is only part of the challenge.
-We must also make sure that employees take it and make sure the results are accurate.
+We must also ensure that employees respond and that the results are accurate.
 Here are a few do’s and don’ts to help you along the way.

-If it wasn’t already clear from the questions we’ve included, anonymity is a must.
-We don’t want to know what specific individuals think.
-That misses the point altogether.
-We want to find out how informed and heard employees feel.
-For them to respond honestly, the burden of personal identity needs to be taken away.
-They should constantly feel free to express their concerns.
+We don’t want to know what specific individuals think – that misses the point altogether.
+We want to find out how informed and valued employees feel.
+For them to answer honestly, the burden of personal identity needs to be taken away.
+They should feel free to answer without judgment.

 For an internal communications survey, anonymity is essential.
 Employees should feel comfortable expressing concerns about their managers.
 They should also feel okay admitting they don’t know much about the company.
-It’s also important to stress while marketing the survey that it’s anonymous.
-That fact itself might get employees to take it eagerly.
+So while sharing the survey, make sure to mention that it’s anonymous.

-It can be helpful to include employee feedback in the survey itself.
-Have a small set of employees take a survey before sending it out to the whole organization.
-This way, you can root out small mistakes in the survey or unclear questions.
-The last thing you want is for a question to get useless data because of a lack of clarity.
+It can be helpful to get employee feedback on the survey itself.
+Share your survey with a small set of employees before sending it out to the whole organization.
+This way, you can root out small mistakes and vague questions.

 I cannot emphasize this enough – follow up on the results of your internal communications survey.
-If the results show problem areas, set up teams to fix problems.
-If a particular team seems to be communicating well, tell them that.
+If the results show problem areas, assign people to fix the problems.
+If a particular team is shown to be communicating well, let them know.
 It’s paramount for the employees to know that the survey isn’t just a formality.

-If you take surveys and employees don’t hear back or don’t feel any changes, that’s not a good thing.
-Any effect the survey itself has on making employees heard is dependent on them actually being heard.
-If possible, show clearly the changes you’re making after the internal communications survey, and put it into visible action.
+Any effect the survey itself has on making employees feel heard is dependent on them actually being heard.
+Be open about the changes you’re making after the internal communications survey, and put it into visible action.
 Rest assured that your employees will become a lot more responsive to future surveys.

 The best surveys are anonymous, have clear and bold questions, and make employees feel heard.
-They deliver great results to drive an effective internal communications strategy.
-Getting it right isn’t very hard, and the result is motivated employees and collaborative teams.
-Design an internal communications survey today and get started on the path to a happier workplace!
+They are the drivers of an effective internal communications strategy.
+Getting it right isn’t hard, and the results are worth it: motivated employees and collaborative teams.